huggingface/blog/deep-rl-dqn.md

 That’s **normal if you still feel confused** with all these elements. **This was the same for me and for all people who studied RL.**

 Take time to really grasp the material before continuing.

-And since the best way to learn and avoid the illusion of competence is **to test yourself**.
-We wrote a quiz to help you find where **you need to reinforce your study**.
-Check your knowledge here 👉 **[https://github.com/huggingface/deep-rl-class/blob/main/unit3/quiz.md](https://github.com/huggingface/deep-rl-class/blob/main/unit3/quiz.md)**

 Don't hesitate to train your agent in other environments (Pong, Seaquest, QBert, Ms Pac Man).
 The **best way to learn is to try things on your own!**